aptech/docs/docs/glm.rst

     // Call glm function with three necessary inputs and two optional inputs call glm(y, x, "normal", label, categoryIdx);

-*vnames* is a string array containing all of the variable names from :file:`credit.dat` returned from the :func:`getHeaders` function. *label* contains only the variable names used in the regression.
+*label* is a string array containing all of the variable names from :file:`credit.dat` returned from the :func:`getColNames` function.
 The first element must be the label of the dependent variable, followed by the labels for the independent variables corresponding to the order in the *x* matrix.
 :code:`"Gender"` and :code:`"Married"` are categorical variables.
 The :func:`glm` chooses the smallest number(1) as the base category in each categorical variable.
 The following shows the output:

 ::